Home

 Father Greg Prior’s office hours: Wednesday and Friday: 10:00 A.M. – 4:00 P.M.

-Schedule Services
+Schedule of Services

-• Saturdays Evening: Holy Eucharist at 5pm
+• Saturday Evening: Holy Eucharist at 5pm

 • Sunday Morning: Holy Eucharist at 8:00 am